Full name Christopher James Jordan

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Chris Jordan, a right-arm quick bowler born in the home of fast bowling, Barbados, was first spotted in his native land by Bill Athey, who was scouting for a recipient of a cricket scholarship back in England at Dulwich College.
-He became an exciting prospect at Surrey but failed to emerge as the bowler the county had hoped.
-But a move to Sussex for the 2013 season saw his true potential come to the fore and he was soon knocking on the England door.
+Jordan, a right-arm quick bowler born in the home of fast bowling, Barbados, was first spotted in his native land by Bill Athey, who was scouting for a recipient of a cricket scholarship back in England at Dulwich College.
+He became an exciting prospect at Surrey but failed to emerge as the bowler the county had hoped, not helped by a troubled period in the county's affairs.

-Jordan was earmarked for great things after Nadeem Shahid, the Second XI coach, saw five minutes of his all-round ability.
+Jordan was earmarked for great things after Nadeem Shahid, Surrey's Second XI coach, saw five minutes of his all-round ability.
 Shahid immediately called then first XI coach Alan Butcher to tell him they had a gem on their books.
 Five days later Jordan was at first team nets.
-He impressed there and blazed into Surrey's team in August 2007, looking the part immediately at just 18-years-old.
+He impressed there and blazed into Surrey's team in August 2007, looking the part immediately at just 18 years old.

 It was a hugely promising start with 20 wickets at 24.50 before the year was out but in the following seasons, injuries and inconsistency stalled his career and he missed the whole of 2010 with a back problem.
-His return in 2011 produced only 11 wickets at 48.00 in the Championship but that winter returned to play for Barbados and his potential was again evident with 13 scalps at 21.16.
+His return in 2011 produced only 11 wickets at 48.00 in the Championship but that winter returned to play for Barbados and his potential was again evident.
 But back with Surrey in 2012 he again hardly suggested at anything spectacular and was released at the end of the season.
+He went back to Barbados, with the question looming of who he might play for internationally, and excelled again.

 NBC Denis Compton Award 2007